mkouhpayeh/code-wiki/docs/csharp/authentication/auth.md

     3. If an access token is compromised, its impact is limited by its short lifetime.

 - Access Tokens vs Refresh Token
-- If an access token is stolen, it expires quickly.
-The refresh token allows the user to stay logged in without re-entering credentials.
     1. Access Token:
         - Short-lived (5–15 minutes)
         - Sent with every request